-This course combines seminar readings and discussions about leadership problems with on-site visits to programs that deal with them.
+This course combines seminar readings and discussions about leadership problems with agencies that deal with them.
 Students will learn about problems that confront our society, especially urban areas; the prospects and limits of doing some-thing about them; and the nature and exercise of leadership related to social problems through a service project.
-Due to its interdisciplinary nature, this course is team-taught.